geosearch-workshop/geosearch-workshop.github.io/cfp.md

 research work.
 Submissions will be single-blind — i.e., the names affiliations of the authors should be listed in the submitted version.

-Papers should be submitted at: TBC
+Papers should be submitted at: https://easychair.org/conferences/?conf=geosearch21

 ## **Program Committee**